roundware/roundware-web-framework/README.md

 ## Introduction

 [Roundware](http://roundware.org/) is a location-based contributory audio platform.
 This framework provides a JavaScript SDK for interacting with the [Roundware Server API](https://github.com/roundware/roundware-server).
 The goal is to enable the creation of browser-based contributory audio and audio augmented reality applications.
+The library is written in ES6 but is built to run in all modern browsers that support HTML5 audio.
+It has one dependency on JQuery, but we only use it for Ajax - hopefully we can fall back to [ES6's fetch standard method](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) once we figure out how to get it working right.

 Note: this is currently alpha software; this code is in flux!